fdlm/rtHMM/README.md

 rtHMM can handle large state spaces, especially when they are sparsely connected.
-It also allows for tying observation distributions to multiple states and exploits this during inference, which also improves performance.
+It also allows for tying observation distributions to multiple states and exploits this during inference, which improves runtime performance.

-Note that the library is __NOT__ intended to provide learning functionality.
+Note that the library is __NOT__ (yet) intended to provide learning functionality.
 This should be done using better suited tools.
-If you need a HMM library for __fast__ inference with an API designed with continuous real-time input in mind, this one is for you.
+But, if you need a HMM library for __fast__ inference with an API designed with continuous real-time input in mind, this one is for you.

 ## Build Info:

 rtHMM is programmed in C++11.
 Building has only been tested using g++ 4.8.2 Ubuntu Linux 14.04, but any compiler supporting the necessary features should be able to build it.

+Do not forget to set `CMAKE_BUILD_TYPE` to `RELEASE` if you want fast inference.

 ### Dependencies